 June 2012.
 Vadim Makarovs lecture on quantum hacking may be a good introduction to this topic, if you have an hour to watch it:

-The main direction of research for the Quantum hacking lab is testing practical security of quantum communication systems, finding and demonstrating new loopholes, and helping to develop countermeasures against them.
+The main direction of research for the Quantum hacking lab is testing practical security of quantum communication systems, finding and demonstrating new loopholes, and helping to develop and test countermeasures.
 For example, quantum cryptography is absolutely secure in theory.
 However, practical implementations often deviate from the theory description, which leaves loopholes for eavesdropping.
 By openly publishing all our results, we ensure hardening of quantum communication technology against all possible attacks.
-We hope that our work will also lead to meaningful certification standards for quantum communication equipment.
+This work will also contribute to certification standards for quantum communication equipment.

 Here are some accessible short news articles about us (picked from larger press archive):